 FRIDAY NIGHT SWING DANCE

-The weekend before Thanksgiving, the Suncoast Jazz Classic festival happens at the
+The weekend before Thanksgiving, the Suncoast Jazz Festival happens at the

 Sheraton and Marriott on Sand Key (Clearwater Beach).
-This year, the Suncoast Jazz Classic hosts its 8th annual
+This year, the Suncoast Jazz Festival hosts its 9th annual

 Friday Night Swing Dance

 with an amazing lineup of bands and a big venue at the Sheraton Sand Key!
 All dancers are encouraged to attend and spread the word.